ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - Functions Advanced.md

 - It is a special kind of object called `array-like object`

-  > “Array-like” means that arguments has a length property and properties indexed from zero, but it doesn't have Array's built-in methods like forEach() or map()
+  > "Array-like" means that arguments has a length property and properties indexed from zero, but it doesn't have Array's built-in methods like forEach() or map()

 - Accessing it's values is a bit different.